Holy Week & Easter

 A solemn service remembering the crucifixion of Jesus.

-Downtown Way of the Cross
+1:30 PM — Downtown Way of the Cross

 Community procession through downtown Des Moines.

-7:00 PM — Good Friday Liturgy
+7:00 PM — Good Friday Choral Liturgy with sung Passion

-The evening Good Friday service will include a special choral liturgy offered by Cathedral Arts, with the Cathedral Choir and Scholars under the direction of Kyle Brown chanting the St. John Passion and offering sacred music for this solemn day.
+The evening Good Friday service will include a special choral liturgy offered by Cathedral Arts, with the Cathedral Choir and Scholars under the direction of Kyler Brown chanting the St. John Passion and offering sacred music for this solemn day.
 The service concludes with the Adoration of the Cross, a time of prayerful reflection before the cross of Christ.

 The Great Vigil of Easter April 4 • 8:00 PM